(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 • We seek popular games in excellent or mint condition.
 Games in lesser condition will be considered but are valued disproportionately lower.
 We especially seek those items not currently shown in Fine Games' catalogs.

 • Typically, a cash amount will be offered for games offered for sale or trade.
 You can take this in cash and/or new games at face value.
-In many cases, I can offer proportionately more trade-in credit depending on the specific items you wish to trade for.
+In many cases, we can offer proportionately more trade-in credit depending on the specific items you wish to trade for.

 Because the time and effort required to inspect your games cannot be reversed, your offer to sell your games also can generally not be reversed.
 Instead, the value you receive will simply be reduced to compensate for the actual condition of the games as they are received here.